 JB: Essentially the flavor is coming from the cask.
 With bourbon, for example, the first impression would be some fruity-type notes, which have come from the whiskey being matured.
 Then there’s this very distinctive sweet woodiness.

 If you were then to do the same test with Scotch whisky, well, it would depend on the whisky.
 Let’s say it was a Johnnie Walker blend, then you would not only have some sweet woody notes, you would also get layers of different kinds of fruit.
-If it’s Johnnie Walker whisky there’s also a very subtle smokiness.

-Editors note: To determine the flavors present in a whiskey, you can drop a bit into your palms and rub them together until the liquid evaporates.
+Editor's note: To determine the flavors present in a whiskey, you can drop a bit into your palms and rub them together until the liquid evaporates.
 The scents that are left behind will give you an idea of what ingredients were used in the whiskey's creation.

 JB: Johnnie Walker Black Label, for example, is a blend of whiskies from between 35 and 40 different distilleries.
 You can see how that alone says it’s a blend of a lot of different flavors.
 Ryes tend to be a bit one-dimensional.
 It’s a nice dimension, but not a lot of flavor diversity.